By Tiffany Mair, former contestant on The Block.

 Your windows and doors will be your home’s source of natural light.
 You don’t want to let in too little or too much sun, so it’s important to factor the orientation of the sun into your window choice.
 The size and orientation of your windows in relation to the sun, along with your type of glazing, will determine how much sunlight streams into each room.
 Keep in mind that roof overhangs prevent natural light from entering at certain angles.
 Your architect or building designer can recommend appropriately sized and placed windows and doors.

-Approximately 40% of all energy consumed is used for cooling and heating.
+Approximately 40 percent of all energy consumed is used for cooling and heating.
 The vast majority of your home’s heat loss and heat gain come from windows, so choosing energy efficient windows can have a real effect on your power bills.
 Your window’s design, glass type, glazing, and seals determine how energy efficient it is.

 Of course, the windows and doors you buy ultimately have to fit within your budget.
 That’s why it’s important to prioritise which features are most important to you.
 Are you particularly concerned with energy efficiency and security?
 Then you need to invest in windows that fit this bill, even if that means you miss out on better acoustic shielding.
 By prioritising the features you’re looking for, you can ensure you choose the best windows and doors for your budget.